Shpigford/joshpigford.com-archive/_posts/2015-12-03-desensitization-unbalance.md

 ---
+layout: post
 title: Desensitization & Unbalance
 ---

-*I published a version of this article a couple of years ago when the Boston Marathon bombings happened.
-In light of yesterday’s mass shooting in San Bernardino, I’m republishing this (and jumping back on my sabbatical).*
+_I published a version of this article a couple of years ago when the Boston Marathon bombings happened.
+In light of yesterday’s mass shooting in San Bernardino, I’m republishing this (and jumping back on my sabbatical)._

 I am a bit of a news junkie in that I find myself checking news sites probably a dozen times a day.
 It’s part habit, part entertainment and part curiosity.
 But more and more I find myself annoyed and really kind of disgusted with traditional media.

-Back in 2013, The Guardian (surprisingly) published [*News is bad for you — and giving up reading it will make you happier](http://www.guardian.co.uk/media/2013/apr/12/news-is-bad-rolf-dobelli)* and it really snapped a lot of things in to perspective for me.
+Back in 2013, The Guardian (surprisingly) published [\*News is bad for you — and giving up reading it will make you happier](http://www.guardian.co.uk/media/2013/apr/12/news-is-bad-rolf-dobelli)\* and it really snapped a lot of things in to perspective for me.
 Things that, upon reading the article, seemed obvious but just hadn’t clicked before.

 There are two things that really bother me about my little news addiction…enough so that I feel I need to take some time off from consuming it, possibly permanently.